Add budget to a campaign without relaunching it.

 Increase budget without duplicating the campaign

-Credits are checked before the top-up
+Your plan limit is checked before the top-up

 Budget only moves up, never down